tilburgsciencehub/website/content/topics/Automation/version-control/advanced-git/getting-started-tilburg-gitlab.md

 </p>

 ## Connect with VScode, Rstudio
 Similarly as GitHub, Gitlab can be integrated into Integrated Development Environments (IDEs).
-In this building block we will not go over all of them but please follow the tutorials below:
+In this building block we will not go over all of them because the building block would become too long but please follow the tutorials below in case you would like to integrate GitLab into your IDE:

 ### GitLab and RStudio